Statement of Corporate Intent 2026/27

 4. Failure to achieve satisfactory outcomes in relation to material outsourced providers

-5. Material operational risk event
+5. Material operational disruptive event

 6. Material cyber risk